How to Fix Closures or Frontals

 Another technique is to sew wefts onto your closure or frontal to cover up bald spots.

-You can use some of the tracks leftovers from making your wig or completing your sew-in to replace the bare areas.
-For areas larger than a dime this process works well.
+You can use some of the tracks from your hair bundles used to make your wig or completing your sew-in to replace the bare areas.

-Fold your frontal or closure where most of the bald area is.
-You are going to use invisible thread to sew the frontal together at the fold.
 It’s crucial you knot your stitch at the beginning and end to ensure it stays in place and doesn’t loosen.
 Sew your tracks on just as you would if you were creating an invisible part but make sure you sew the extensions in the back of the closure or frontal facing toward the rear of the head.

-Constructing it this way helps to hide the wefts.
-Sew your tracks alongside the part with the wefts facing the center part.
 Hopefully, you will have enough hair on your closure to hid the wefts.
 You may need to change your part location, but I think that's okay because you get to use a closure or frontal that you would have thrown away.

-In the front, sew your wefts facing toward the back of the closure or frontal and the hair hanging over the front.
 You should have a small part left after this step.
 At this point, you will use your concealer and brush to fill it in.

 I suggest you take your time with this because you want to make sure you handle the lace carefully as not to tear it.
-After completing this repair, I can guarantee you’ll feel like you just aced a Geometry exam!

 Part Too Wide